Code-Institute-Submissions/benjimansutton-photographers-playground/README.md

 - __Validator Testing__

     - HTML
-        - As i was using the validator throughout the building process and not just at the end, errors where returned, but they were all actioned.
+        - As i was using the validator throughout the building process and not just at the end, errors where returned, but they were all changed.

     ![html validation](/assets/images/html-validator.png)